Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 {{<indieweb-person name="Tyr" url="https://pettingzoo.co/@tyr" itemprop="mentions">}} from pettingzoo.co [raised important issues in a thread](https://pettingzoo.co/@tyr/110289010380366104) after noticing his instance's inclusion in the unified-max blocklist.
 He pointed out that offering a unified-max list containing these blocks is a form of homophobia: it risks hurting sex-positive queer spaces.
 Simply claiming that the unified-max list isn't intended to be imported isn't enough; there's a real risk that future admins may import it without reading the documentation.
 I recommend giving the thread a read.

-Oliphant has been getting understandable push-back for this issue in his blocklists, but it's not fair for all of the criticism to be directed at him and none at me.
+Oliphant got understandable push-back for this issue in his blocklists, but it's not fair for all of the criticism to be directed at him and none at me.
 Many small mistakes from multiple people, including me, cascaded into one big failure.

 Since then, Oliphant has removed that admin's list (and his own) from his blocklists' trusted sources.
 I removed the same ones.
 Oliphant also stopped generating the unified-max blocklist, as the potential for misuse was too great.
+I became less involved in Oliphant's list; by the end of August 2023, I decided to withdraw as a source for it as soon as a hard-fork takes off.

 ## Supplementary blocklists